TL;DR, the short version:

 $1,200,000$12,000/year$24,000/year$36,000/year

-These numbers feel high to most homeowners — until you’ve dealt with a failed deck ledger ($4,500–$8,000 to repair) or rotted window frame from years of missed caulk maintenance ($1,200–$3,500 per frame).
+These numbers feel high to most homeowners, until you’ve dealt with a failed deck ledger ($4,500–$8,000 to repair) or rotted window frame from years of missed caulk maintenance ($1,200–$3,500 per frame).

+When homeowners defer priority maintenance for two or more years, the eventual repair routinely costs several times what timely upkeep would have cost.
 The mechanism is straightforward: most maintenance failures involve water.
 Caulk fails at a window frame, water enters behind the siding, framing gets wet, mold establishes, and by the time the problem is visible, you’re replacing framing and siding instead of replacing caulk.
 The original caulk job costs $80–$150.
 The remediation often runs $3,000–$8,000.

-Most commonly deferred tasks — and their actual deferral cost
+Most commonly deferred tasks, and their actual deferral cost

 1. Caulking and sealing (exterior windows, doors, penetrations)